arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/delete_remove_document.md

 is returned if the document was removed successfully and `waitForSync` was `false`.

+@RESTRETURNCODE{403}
+is returned if the specified write concern for the collection cannot be fulfilled, the error code in this case is 1429.
+This can happen if less than the number of specified replicas for a shard are currently in sync are online.
+For example, if the write concern is 2 and the replication factor is 3, then the write concern is not fulfilled, if two replicas are offline.

+Note that this return code is configurable, 403 happens, if the configuration option `--cluster.failed-write-concern-error-code` is set to 403 (which is currently the default for backwards compatibility reasons, since this is the legacy behavior).
+The other possibility is 503 (see below).

 @RESTRETURNCODE{404}
 is returned if the collection or the document was not found.
 The response body contains an error document in this case.